GenomeDK/genomedk-docs/docs/tutorial.rst

 The first thing we will do is to make sure that we can connect to the cluster.

-* iPSYCH users, must follow the instructions at http://ipsych.genome.au.dk
+* iPSYCH users must follow the instructions at http://ipsych.genome.au.dk
-* Windows users will want to get putty (and winscp for transferring files)
+* Windows users will want to get Putty (and WinSCP for transferring files)
-* Linux and Mac OS X already has a command called ssh
+* Linux and macOS users need no additional software

-To connect you run the following command from a terminal or by putting the same address in to putty.
+To connect you run the following command from a terminal or by putting the same address in to Putty.

 .. code-block:: console